-At Court Moor we offer a broad balanced and differentiated curriculum that caters for all.
+At Court Moor we offer a broad, balanced and differentiated curriculum that caters for all.
 It provides students with a wide range of knowledge, skills and experiences and gives pupils opportunities to fulfil their potential.
-It is designed to help all students to:
+Our curriculum is designed to help all students to:

 - develop lively and enquiring minds

 - communicate effectively, both orally and in writing

 - explore and understand the world in which they live